junxit/us-congress-bills-111/bill.md

 - **(10)** The Foundation is actively engaged in the initial stages of its first capital campaign to support the Command and General Staff College.
 - **(11)** The five 5-Star Generals who attended or taught at the Command and General Staff College; include Douglas MacArthur, George C. Marshall, Henry “Hap” Arnold, Dwight D. Eisenhower, and Omar N. Bradley.
 - **(12)** *Douglas MacArthur, General of the Army*
-  - **(A)** General MacArthur was a distinguished soldier, scholar, and strategist who gave sixty-one years of service to his country.
+  - **(A)** General MacArthur was a distinguished soldier, scholar, and strategist who gave 61 years of service to his country.
   - **(B)** He commanded the 42d Division in World War I, and later served as the Chief of the Army General Staff.
 Prior to retirement, he was the Military Advisor to the Commonwealth of the Philippines.
   - **(C)** In 1941, he was recalled to active duty as Commanding General, United States Army Far East.
   - **(D)** He was awarded the Medal of Honor for his heroic defense of the Philippines.